Updated July 18th, 2018.

 2. Give hugs often.
 When you are on the road for a while you may find yourself floating from person to person.
 It can be a lonely life on the open road, so when you meet someone that you connect with let them know and don’t hesitate to give them a great big hug.

-Even if it’s just a hand hug, embrace your fellow travelers!
+Even if it’s just a hand hug, embrace your fellow travellers!

 4. Buy more than you can even carry.
 Controversial I know, most backpackers like to travel light.
 I once met a woman on the road for a year that only had three quick dry t-shirts with her.
-It’s silly but us backpackers seem to be constantly trying to prove to fellow travelers how little we can survive with.
-I’m not saying that packing light isn’t a good thing, what I am saying is when traveling you should shop.
-When you see something you want buy it, because those will become some of your most coveted, memory soaked items once you are back home.
+It’s silly but us backpackers seem to be constantly trying to prove to fellow travellers how little we can survive with.
+I’m not saying that packing light isn’t a good thing, what I am saying is when travelling you should shop.
+When you see something you want, buy it, because those will become some of your most coveted, memory-soaked items once you are back home.

 Do you need it?
 No, but that doesn’t mean you shouldn’t buy it.